In her book “Forgiveness” June Hunt describes what we can do when we don’t want to forgive someone:

 The things we are to meditate on are clearly written in Philippians 4:8: “Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable –if anything is excellent or praiseworthy –think about such things.”

 Applying the above scripture to our enemies and transgressors is a challenge.
-However, if our thoughts are instrumental in determining our destiny; than how we choose to think about our offenders could play a major role in our emotional health and overall life satisfaction.
+However, if our thoughts are instrumental in determining our destiny; how we choose to think about our offenders could play a major role in our emotional health and overall life satisfaction.